jmb521/sinatra-study-groups/what-is-sinatra-mvc-nested-forms.md

 ## (Nested) Forms
 - Forms That Create Multiple Objects
 - Thankfully, ERB provides a similar syntax.
 It handles that first level of nesting, so instead of having to domy_hash[“student”]={}we can just go straight into thestudenthash.
-ERB assumes that the name of your top-level hash is the first key, so the code to call the value associated with the nested”name”key would bestudent[“name”].
+ERB assumes that the name of your top-level hash is the first key, so the code to call the value associated with the nested”name”key would be student[“name”].
 *  `Student Name: <input type=“text” name=“student[name]”>`
 ```ruby
 params = {